nxskok/pasias/docs/15-logistic-regression.md

 smaller one by repeating it until it's as long as the longer one.
 So rather than `100-damaged` giving an error, it does what you want.
-\marginnote{The usual application of this is to combine a number  with a vector.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The usual application of this is to combine a number  with a vector.
 If you try to subtract a length-2 vector from a  length-6 vector, R will repeat the shorter one three times and do  the subtraction, but if you try to subtract a length-2 vector from a length-*7* vector, where you'd have to repeat the shorter one a fractional number of times, R will do it, but you'll get a warning, because this is probably *not* what you wanted.
-Try it and see.}
+Try it and see.</span>

 I took the risk of saving the new data frame over the old one.
 If it had failed for some reason, I could have started again.